keklarup/PMF/README.md

 <img src="./PMF_GitHub/DailyPositionsPostings.png" />

-Second, while there were more positions (628) than 2017 PMF Finalists (417), a relatively small number of postings contain most of the positions.
+Second, while there were more positions (700) than 2017 PMF Finalists (417), a relatively small subset of the total number of postings (275) contain most of the positions.

 <img src="./PMF_GitHub/TopPercentage.png" />